FAQs

 There are 2 broad types of compensation payable:

-You are entitled to receive a lump sum amount of compensation for non economic loss as determined by a table under the Civil Liability Act.
-Your injuries are compared to that of a most extreme case.
-You are awarded an amount of money based on what percentage your injury is, compared to a most extreme case.
+You are entitled to receive a lump sum amount of compensation for non-economic loss as determined by a table under the Civil Liability Act in NSW, Your injuries are compared to that of a most extreme case and you are awarded an amount of money based on what percentage of a most extreme case your injury is compared to a most extreme case.
 The maximum amount payable under the Civil Liability Act is $551,100.00 for 100% of a most extreme case.

 Economic loss